But in algebra we can. And to do it, we invent "negative" numbers.

 The algebraic signs.
 They have the same absolute value.

-And it is on the number line that we begin to see the practical uses for signed numbers.
+It is on the number line in fact that we begin to see the practical uses for signed numbers.
 In general, they show the "direction" of some quantity.
-That quantity might be temperture: above or below a certain temperature designated as 0.
+That quantity might be temperture: more than or less than a certain temperature designated as 0.
 Or it might be the position or "address" of some object: left or right of some fixed position chosen as 0.
-Or it might be time: before or after a certain moment that again is chosen as 0.
-Or, as we all know, negative numbers can indicate a balance in a checking account
+Or it might be the time: before or after a certain moment that again is chosen as 0.
+Or, as we all know, negative numbers can indicate a balance in a checking accountexclamation

 a) What time is it at t = −10?
 9:06 AM.